TAbdiukov/TAbdiukov.github.io/content/post/2023-12-30-laser-MID-787-cfw/index.md

 ### Optional – Delete GApps and further customise

-Unlike on official Android 10, display does not need to be adjusted to be useable.
+Unlike on official Android 10, display does not need to be adjusted to be usable.

 There is nothing extraordinary about this step.
-I don't recommend any "GApps remover" scripts, as they (as of 2023) do not verify what they are deleting.
+I do not recommend any "GApps remover" scripts, as they (as of 2023) do not verify what they are deleting.
 As such, I recommend using any common Root-based app manager, such as Titanium Backup and your brain, to delete unwanted GApps.

-At this point, you fully unlocked, rooted and customised your Laser MID-787.
+At this point, you fully unlocked, rooted, and customised your Laser MID-787.
 Congratulations!

 ---------------------------------